hw-liang/Multilevel-Object-Closure-Detection-By-Superpixels/README.txt

 4) Parametric Maxflow from Vladimir Kolmogorov et al
 5) Matlab helper functions from Peter Kovesi
 6) MatlabBGL library for graph operations from David Gleich
+7) SLIC super pixels from VLFeat

 We acknowledge the authors of the above software.
 Our code, as well as the code included above is covered under GPL (see LICENSE)

+Before running the program on MATLAB, you will need to have the proper C++ compilers, MATLAB software, and VLFeat open source package installed.

 Quick startup guide:
 --------------------

+1) Start the VLFeat library.
 1) Run the command 'DefinePath' from the Closure directory in Matlab
 2) Run make.m (if you haven't done so before on this system)
 3) Use the function 'ClosureMain' to compute closure (see header for usage)